dcodeIO/BattleCon/README.md

 bc.connect();
 ```

+Currently, [the game modules](https://github.com/dcodeIO/BattleCon/tree/master/src/games) are quite basic and provide
+basic functionality only.
+Feel free to extend them and send me a pull request!

 Examples
 --------
 There is a simple example of how to use BattleCon, like reacting to server events and issuing commands:

 * [example.js](https://github.com/dcodeIO/BattleCon/blob/master/example.js)

 License
 -------